KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 	Replace the file 'app/src/main/AndroidManifest.xml' with the following:

-	Download :download:`AndroidManifest.xml <../Chapter2/app/src/main/AndroidManifest.xml>`

-	Thing to note are:
+	Download :download:`AndroidManifest.xml <../Chapter2/app/src/main/AndroidManifest.xml>`, and open the file.
+You don't need to edit it, but note:

 	* We added a `<uses-feature>` to require OpenGL ES 3.2 and Vulkan 1.0.3 support.
 	* Next, we added `android.hardware.vr.headtracking` to specify that the application works with 3DOF or 6DOF and on devices that are not all-in-ones.
 It's set to false so as to allow greater compatibility across devices.
 	* Finally, we updated the `<intent-filter>` to tell the application that it should take over rendering when active, rather than appearing in a window.
 We set:

-	`<category android:name="org.khronos.openxr.intent.category.IMMERSIVE_HMD" />`
+	``<category android:name="org.khronos.openxr.intent.category.IMMERSIVE_HMD" />``

 	Note: not all devices yet support this category.
 For example, for Meta Quest devices you will need

-	`<category android:name="com.oculus.intent.category.VR" />`
+	``<category android:name="com.oculus.intent.category.VR" />``

 	for the same purpose.
 The code shows both the 'Standard Khronos OpenXR' and 'Meta Quest-specific non-standard' ways of setting the intent filter.
+If you're building for another Android-based XR device which does not support all of the standard commands used here, you may need to look up the appropriate commands and modify the manifest.

 	.. rubric:: Gradle

-	Now we will replace the file `app/build.gradle`.
-Download :download:`app/build.gradle <../Chapter2/app/build.gradle>` and copy it over the existing file in `app`.
+	Now download :download:`app/build.gradle <../Chapter2/app/build.gradle>` and copy it over the existing file `app/build.gradle`.

-	In the `dependencies {}` section we have added `implementation 'org.khronos.openxr:openxr_loader_for_android:...'`.
+	In the `dependencies` section we have added:

+	``implementation 'org.khronos.openxr:openxr_loader_for_android:...'``

 	This provides an `AndroidManifest.xml` that will be merged into our own, setting some required properties for the package and application.
-We are still required to add to our own `AndroidManifest.xml` file the relevant intent filters, such as `<category android:name="org.khronos.openxr.intent.category.IMMERSIVE_HMD" />`.
+We are still required to add to our own `AndroidManifest.xml` file with relevant intent filters, such as ``org.khronos.openxr.intent.category.IMMERSIVE_HMD``.
 It also provides the OpenXR headers and library binaries in a format that the Android Gradle Plugin will expose to CMake.

 	Now download :download:`build.gradle <../Chapter2/build.gradle>` and place it in your "Chapter2" folder.